Omega-3 Nutrition in Shrimp Diets: Profitability, Sustainability, and Market Value

 • A diet with 1% EPA & DHA from blended sources (fish oil + algal oil)

-Shrimp were stocked at 0.6 grams and reared for 56 days before facing disease and stress challenges, including Acute Hepatopancreatic Necrosis Disease (AHPND) and acute salinity stress.
+Shrimp were stocked at 0.6 g and reared for 56 days before facing disease and stress challenges, including Acute Hepatopancreatic Necrosis Disease (AHPND) and acute salinity stress.

 Stronger immune response, better survival

-AHPND remains one of the most damaging disease challenges in shrimp farming.
-In the trials, shrimp fed diets containing 1% EPA & DHA showed meaningfully lower cumulative mortality following AHPND challenge compared with shrimp fed the control diet.
+AHPND remains one of the most significant disease challenges in shrimp farming.
+In the trials, shrimp fed diets containing 1% EPA & DHA showed up to 23% lower cumulative mortality following AHPND challenge compared with shrimp fed the control diet.

-Under acute salinity stress, shrimp receiving higher EPA & DHA also showed delayed mortality and improved survival dynamics.
-These responses indicate that animals fed a higher level of EPA+DHA are more robust and better equipped to withstand both biological and environmental stressors which can be devastating to farmers.
+Under acute salinity stress, shrimp receiving higher EPA & DHA also showed delayed onset of mortality.
+These responses indicate improved resilience to both biological and environmental stressors.

-Immune profiling supports these outcomes.
-Shrimp fed higher EPA & DHA diets showed increases in total hemocyte counts and granulocyte populations.
-In species that rely entirely on innate immunity, more cellular “first responders” means more chance that shrimp will make it to harvest.
+Immune profiling supported these findings.
+Shrimp fed higher EPA & DHA diets showed increases in total hemocyte counts of 26–54% and granulocyte populations of 29–51%.
+In species that rely entirely on innate immunity, greater immune cell availability supports improved defense capability.

 Efficiency that supports sustainability

-Life-cycle modeling using established feed-to-farm assessment tools showed that increasing dietary EPA & DHA reduced carbon footprint per unit of shrimp harvested under standard production conditions.
-Under disease-challenge scenarios, footprint reductions were even greater.
+Life-cycle modeling using established feed-to-farm assessment tools showed that increasing dietary Omega-3 levels from 0.4% to 1% reduced carbon footprint per unit of shrimp harvested by 5.3% under standard production conditions.
+Under AHPND challenge, footprint reductions reached up to 15%.

 Nutrition on your plate

-This is where the story gets interesting.
-EPA & DHA are well known for supporting cardiovascular health, cognition, vision, and immune function in people.
-Shrimp is already valued as a lean, reliable protein.
-Increasing Omega-3 content strengthens its role without changing what people expect from it.
+EPA & DHA are well recognized for supporting cardiovascular health, cognition, vision, and immune function in people.
+Shrimp is already valued as a lean, reliable protein source.
+Increasing Omega-3 content strengthens its nutritional profile without changing the eating experience.

-In the same trials, shrimp fed higher EPA & DHA diets showed increased Omega-3 deposition in tail muscle, moving from about 100 milligrams per 100 grams to roughly 180 milligrams per 100 grams.
-The shrimp didn’t change.
-They looked, cooked, and performed the same, while delivering more nutritional value on your plate.
+In the same trials, shrimp fed higher EPA & DHA diets showed increased Omega-3 deposition in tail muscle — from approximately 100 mg/100 g in the control group to roughly 180 mg/100 g in enriched diets.

 Market relevance over time